humdrum-tools/humdrum-documentation/tool/recode/index.md

 \"justified\" so that all durations near 0.5 seconds are recoded as precisely 0.5 seconds.

-Note that **recode** will modify only those input spines matching the exclusive interpretation specified in the command line.
+Note that <span class="tool">recode</span> will modify only those input spines matching the exclusive interpretation specified in the command line.

 The manner by which numeric values are reassigned is specified by the